 - When I can sponsor a contest or help someone out on a trip that they would not have been able to make without a little support from me.

 - When another trackchaser shares his/her information without an expectation of personal gain.

 - When I can develop a trackchasing strategy that no one else could have come up with.
 It’s like creating your own piece of art.
 Again, I will sit for hours sifting through thousands of pieces of information before I come up with my final “Tentative” plan.
 I never really finish the planning and strategic development of each trip.
 I just stop strategizing when it’s time to leave for the airport.

 - When it gives me the chance to meet up with friends and family during my trackchasing travels.
 During any given year I will get the chance to have dinner, play golf or just socialize with friends and relatives that I would hardly ever see if I wasn’t out on the road like I am.
-I don’t know anyone who gets the chance to do this more often that I do.
+I don’t know anyone who gets the chance to do this more often than I do.

 - When I can see the cars race.
 That’s not the same as saying I enjoy the racing offered in my hobby of trackchasing.
 If I wanted to see great racing I would go to Peoria Speedway every Saturday night or go to the World 100 at Eldora or see the midgets at Ventura or go to more than 100 different places that offer entertaining racing.
 I am definitely not in trackchasing for the quality of racing I see, but I enjoy seeing the cars race.

 - When I get to meet up with other trackchasers at the track.
 It’s fun to hear from people who enjoy this hobby as much as I do.